Here are a few aspects of Wisconsin English varieties that we are investigating:

 distribution: Wisconsin, primarily in areas settled by Swiss immigrants.

-commonly known as: ludefisk, lukefisk, lutefish, lutfisk; a dried fish that has been prepared for cooking by soaking in lye
+commonly known as: ludefisk, lukefisk, lutfisk; a dried fish that is soaked in lye in order to prepare it for cooking

 origin: Danish, Norwegian, Swedish

 distribution: Upper Midwest, primarily Minnesota and Michigan

 details: Additional terms taken over into Wisconsin English from Norwegian (and some of these are also in Swedish and Danish) include lefsa (meaning 'flatbread made from potatoes’) and bakkels or sandbakkels or fattigmanns bakkels (meaning ‘a types of cookies or pastry’).
 Uff da, a term that can be used as an expression of disgust – or of surprise – can be heard in Minnesota and Wisconsin and other places of Norwegian settlement.

 commonly known as: paczski, poonchka, poonchkey, punchkey; a filled doughnut